-You must capitalize the following costs:
+You must capitalize the following costs.

-- ÿ Going into business.
+- Going into business.
 The costs of getting started in business, before you are authorized to start selling your company's products, are all capital expenses.
-These include the cost of exploring different direct-selling opportunities, the cost of any training you must have before becoming a direct seller for your product line, any fees you must pay to the company to become a direct seller, and similar costs. - Business assets.
+These include the cost of exploring different direct-selling opportunities, the cost of any training you must have before becoming a direct seller for your product line, any fees you must pay to the company to become a direct seller, and similar costs.
+See chapter 12 of Publication 535 for information on how to treat these costs. - Business assets.
 The cost of any asset (property) that will last for more than 1 year is a capital expense.
-Examples of business assets include: office furniture, business vehicles, and storage shelves. - improvements.
+Examples of business assets include: office furniture, business vehicles, and storage shelves.
+See Cost Recovery later. - Improvements.
 The costs of making improvements to a business asset are capital expenses if the improvements add to the value of the asset, appreciably lengthen the time you can use it, or adapt it to a different use.
 However, normal repair expenses are deducted as current business expenses and are not capitalized.
 For example, if you have a car you use only for business, maintenance and repair costs, such as tune-ups, new headlights, or brake repairs, are business expenses.
 The cost of overhauling the engine, however, is a capital expense.